 • Then, mix in the milk.
 You want the dough to stick together and be like a dry cookie dough.
 You don't want this to be sticky like chocolate chip cookie dough.

 • Now, sprinkle some powdered sugar on a clean surface for rolling out the dough.
-(I recommend using powdered sugar over flour because these are not being cooked – raw flour is not really meant to be consumed.)
+(I recommend using powdered sugar over flour because these are not being cooked – raw flour is not meant to be consumed.)

 • Roll the dough out using a rolling pin (you might need to sprinkle sugar on the rolling pin as well) until it is the thickness that you want for your treats.
 (I like to do some about ¼ inch thick for me – equal amounts of chocolate and peanut butter – and ½ inch thick for my husband – extra peanut butter.)
 I like to use a cold marble rolling pin for this – it seems to help keep the dough cold which makes it easier to work with.